History

 At the first Swimarathon 186 teams swam over a period of 34 one-hour sessions.
 This proved to be a very successful event - both socially and financially.
 It was started by the Bailiff Sir John Loveridge at 5pm on the Friday and finished at 10pm on the Sunday.
 Just over 1,000 people took part and the magnificent sum of £19,900 was raised.

-Over succeeding years Guernsey Swimarathon has gone from strength to strength and become the island’s greatest community fund raising event.
+Over succeeding years Guernsey Swimarathon has gone from strength to strength and become one of the island's greatest community fund raising events.
 Unlike many similar fundraisers, fun has been the essential quality upon which its success has prospered.
-Currently, over 2,000 swimmers of all ages take part each year and have helped raise nearly £2,000,000 for local good causes during the past 47 enjoyable years.
+Currently, over 2,000 swimmers of all ages take part each year and have helped raise over £2,000,000 for local good causes during the past 48 enjoyable years.

 Many Swimarathon traditions have been established, including the challenge of swimming for trophies.
 Children swim on a distance basis and adults on money raised.
-Sixteen trophy categories including Finance, Professional, Legal, Hospitality, Churches, Clubs and Schools compete for over thirty trophies.
-There is also a separate Corporate Plaque Scheme to help promote the corporate sector in Guernsey for the amount of funds raised by individual corporate teams.
+Sixteen trophy categories including Finance, Professional, Legal, Construction, Hospitality, Churches, Clubs and Schools compete for over thirty trophies.
+There is also a separate Super Supporter Plaque Scheme to help promote all working and business sectors in Guernsey for the amount of funds raised by individual teams.
 Non-swimmers have participated in rubber dinghies, sub-aqua clubs without surfacing, keep fit clubs without swimming and the event even had its own TV station for a few years!

 Round Table and Lions Club are now the organisers and beneficiaries, receiving funds which are then distributed to local good causes.
-Quite often the two clubs agree to pool Swimarathon resources towards a common goal.
+It has become the tradition that the two clubs agree to pool Swimarathon resources towards a common goal.